quietoutthere/calculator/README.md

 ## Description

-This was a very mentally taxing, yet, rewarding project to complete.
-I am quite proud of the logic I came up with on my main.js.
-I really had to focus on conceptualizing statements being 'truthy' / 'falsey' in order for the project to come together.
-The stylesheet is basic and has an analog / 80s arcade feel.
+This was a mentally taxing yet rewarding project to complete.
+However, I approached this project with a more systematic game plan which helped in its completion.
+I started the project by simply drawing out the layout of the calculator on a sheet of paper.
+I then wrote out the processes of how one would use a calculator:

+Example

+-user enters 1 (1 shows up on screen)

+-user presses + (1 stays on screen, + is stored in var)

+-user presses 2 (2 shows up on screen, 1 is store in var)

+-user presses = (3 shows up on screen)

+These test cases really helped me break down my logic and start the conceptualization of the project with a solid foundation.
+One tool I heavily relied on was the use of an undefined variable, that was used as a malleable container that had the ability to change with each button push.
+This concept gave me the use of continuous operations, and the calculator has the ability to run operations an infinite number.

 ## Author
 Evan Oyster - Full Stack Developer